This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Customizable: Adjust the amount of molasses to create light or dark brown sugar based on your preferences.
+• Customizable: Control the molasses for light or dark brown sugar.

 Save This Recipe!